infews/infews.github.io/README.md

   - The concept of a blog series, with a first post, then the rest
   - Resume
 - Styling
+  - Moved to [Holiday CSS][hcss] for browser reset + responsiveness
   - Moved CSS to `rem` measurements
-  - Use of variables for fonts, colors
+  - Used variables for fonts, colors
   - Added slightly simpler media queries
-  - Added print CSS, especially for a resume page
+  - Added print CSS, especially for a resume pages
 - Wrote some helpers:
   - a tag helper to link a tag to its tag page
   - an article teaser that can be stored in the in the YAML front matter (first paragraph auto clipping just sucks)